kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the field in which year is stored.
 Default: 'year'

+* min_n50

+  * Minimum N50 for genome submissions below which the submission will be rejected.
+Default: 10000

+* min_total_length

+  * Minimum total length (bp) for genome submissions below which the submission will be rejected.
+Default: 1000000.

 * min_genome_size

   * Size in bp that is the minimum size of the sequence bin considered to